shkolnick-kun/yafl/doc/C-Manual.md

 }
 ```

-Is is used by sigma point generator add deltas to initial state vector to get state sigma points
+It is used by sigma point generator to add deltas to initial state vector to get state sigma points
 in case when simple addition is not possible, e.g. in constrained **UKF** variants.

 **Currently we suppport only Van der Merwe sigma points generator, more planned.**

 To store sigma points we use corresponding **mixins**, e.g. `YAFL_UKF_MERWE_MEMORY_MIXIN`, see later.

-##### Van der Merwe sigma points generator
+#### Van der Merwe sigma points generator
 Vam der Merwe sigma point generator have `yaflUKFMerweSt` type.

 The `yaflUKFMerweSt` object can be defined as: